After camping for three nights at the beautiful but often-windswept Cape Blanco State

 Oregon's so-called "Banana Belt," Brookings has attracted a lot of retirees from

-California and Oregon over the past few decades -- which is exactly why I'd
+California and Oregon over the past few decades -- which is why I'd

 never want to retire there.

-town, though, and I spent much of the afternoon wandering around the Fred
+Brookings is a nice town, though, and I spent much of the rainy afternoon wandering around the Fred

-under one roof.
-There are certain places that I really, really like
+roof.
+There are certain places I really like

 to shop at: